 Legio7: Robocop Toxic Emil

 Much like Alf, this is another custom action figure that also seems to not get as much love as it may deserve.
-This Toxic Emil figure was a very small run, limited to 5 pieces worldwide.
-Due to the small size, it does not seem like a lot of people know about this one.
+It does not seem like a lot of people know about this one.
 The figure involved a complete body sculpt, as well as paint and tailoring reflecting a special effect prosthetic from the Robocop film.
 A very impressive piece that tends to not get talked about much.

 Hot Toys: General Zod